leishaohu/coldwinter/readme.md

 # Cold Winter

-What i've done in this cold winter of 2019:
+What I've done in this cold winter of 2019:

 Use emacs to wirte **latex**, **markdown**, **python**, **org**, and **git**.

-## Emacs first
+## Emacs First

 I make a summary about what I've learned about emacs up to 2020.3.30.And I push the configuration file to github `init.el`
 ![image](https://github.com/leishaohu/coldwinter/blob/master/pic/pic1.png)

-### Recommand some packages
+### Recommand Some Packages

 | package             | function                                                                      |
 |---------------------|-------------------------------------------------------------------------------|